 The Ontario Land Tribunal (OLT) adjudicates and mediates matters related to land use planning, environmental and heritage protection, expropriated land valuation, mining and other matters.
-These disputes may have significant economic impacts and also affect the housing supply, it is critical that OLT resolve matters in a timely and fair manner.
+As these disputes may have significant economic impacts and also affect the housing supply, it is critical that the OLT resolves matters in a timely and fair manner.